 Timberbush Tours are conscious of the importance of preserving and maintaining Scotland’s natural beauty and how, as a business, we operate within our natural environment.

 We have adapted and continue to promote environmental awareness within the business and to our customers.
-All of our vehicles are fuel efficient and our staff are trained to drive as safely and environmentally friendly as possible.
-These vehicles are cleaned by hand and we do not use detergents or aerosols.
-In addition, our Reservations and Transport offices, where possible, recycle materials such as printer cartridges, paper, mobile telephones and computers and are encouraged to leave the car and commute to work via public transport.
+All of our vehicles are fuel efficient, with the latest engines and are all upgraded every 3 years to ensure maximum efficiency.
+Our Driver-Guides are trained to drive as safely and environmentally friendly as possible.
+In addition, our Reservations and Transport offices, where possible, recycle materials such as printer cartridges, paper, plastic, cans, mobile telephones and computers and are encouraged to leave the car and commute to work via public transport.

 We also aim to support local businesses in Scotland when transporting passengers on our extended 2 and 3 day tours, so that they can contribute to sustaining local communities.
 This includes booking accommodation for you in locally owned hostels, bed & breakfasts and hotels, to ensure you have that authentic Scottish experience whilst supporting the local economy.